 - Active: When selected, the accrual is active for this employee and hours will be earned and depleted based on the rules established for the accrual type.

 - Requires Assignment/Customer Accrual: If this accrual needs additional setup on either the assignment record or the customer record to be in effect select these check box's.
+If the accrual is not set up in either of those places, then no hours will accrue.

 - Annual Depletion Rollover: This date determines the date that the accrued time will be considered rolled over to the next "year".